esrabrown/Liftoff-TA-Esra-Anonymous-Dinosaur/README.md

 ta-esra-Anonymous-Dinosaur
-Home Loan Management System project

-The Home Loan Management System is a web application designed to streamline the process of applying for and managing home loans.
+Cafe Balance App is a web application designed to streamline the process of checking and refilling the balance of student lunch cafeteria program funds.